-- If you already own a Nest product: Sign into your account on the app, if you aren’t already.
+- If you already own a Nest product: Sign in to your account on the app, if you haven’t already.

-Note: If you have more than one home in your Nest Account, make sure that you’ve first selected the Nest home where you want to install your camera.
-Tap Menu in the top left of the home screen to change homes.
+Note: If you have more than one home in your Nest account, make sure that you’ve first selected the Nest home where you want to install your camera.
+Tap Menu at the top left of the home screen to change homes.